darrenchang/raspberryPiGpio/alternatingLED/README.md

 each light is actually only turned on half of the time.)
 - press "control + C" one to exit key listener, and press "control + C" again to exit the Python program.

+## Known issues
+- When the program is not running, the light with anode (+) connected to GPIO pin is slightly lit up because a small amount of current leaks through form 3.3v pin. (it's really hard to see unless you place the lights in really dark place)
+- The light with anode (+) connected to GPIO pin is slightly brighter than the other one because of the current that leak from 3.3v pin.
+You can compare the brightness by turning on both lights.

+### Possible fix
+- I don't know.
+Any suggestions will be welcome :)

 ## Related links
 [EasyEDA project link](https://easyeda.com/darrenchang951/simepleCircuit-2db9573acd0b414a9f736e7b6b6cfdd0)